orenh1122/master/README.md

-# this orenh github project for system eneneering course
+# this orenh github project for System Engineering course